Haystacks and haybales are multivalent symbols in storytelling, utilised in horror as well as in cosy pastoral stories.

-The Thing That Stalks The Fields is an example of a creepypasta.
+The Thing That Stalks The Fields is a supernatural story about haystacks.
+It is also an example of a creepypasta.

 A creepypasta is an urban legend for the Internet age: a paranormal story that has become a meme.
 In earlier days of the Internet, memes were ‘copy and pasted’ rather than ‘reblogged’, ‘retweeted’ and ‘shared’.
 ‘Creepypasta’ is a corruption of ‘copy paste’.
 (Nothing to do with pasta.)
 Like a tall tale told around the campfire, the aim is to shock readers by sort of getting them to… believe it.